Flutter-Buddies/tic_tac_no/README.md

 ## Live Coding

-You can join us on [Discord](https://discord.gg/HBePsn7244) every Friday at 17:30 UTC to watch the live coding of this app, give your feedback and make suggestions.
+You can join us on [Discord](https://discord.gg/HBePsn7244) every Saturday at 17:30 UTC to watch the live coding of this app, give your feedback and make suggestions.

 ## Give it a try?